-In 2014, the facility was restructured into a segregated portfolio company (SPC) to facilitate expansion into new products and geographic areas and is now named CCRIF SPC.
+In 2014, the facility was restructured into a segregated portfolio company (SPC) to facilitate expansion into new geographic areas and the development of new products and is now named CCRIF SPC.
 The new structure, in which products are offered through a number of segregated portfolios, allows for total segregation of risk.
 In April 2015, CCRIF SPC signed an MOU with COSEFIN - the Council of Ministers of Finance of Central America, Panama and the Dominican Republic - to enable Central American countries to formally join the facility.
-The expansion to Central America and the Caribbean is supported through the World Bank administered Central America and Caribbean Catastrophe Risk Insurance Program Multi-Donor Trust Fund (MDTF) established for that purpose.
+The expansion into Central America and the Caribbean is supported through the World Bank administered Central America and Caribbean Catastrophe Risk Insurance Program Multi-Donor Trust Fund (MDTF) established for that purpose.
 The MDTF channels resources from various donors, including: Canada, through the Department of Foreign Affairs, Trade and Development, the United States, through the Department of the Treasury; the European Union, through the European Commission, and Germany through the Federal Ministry for Economic Cooperation and Development.

 Funding under the Program has been allocated to: (i) expand the services and membership of CCRIF SPC through a recipient-executed Project implemented by CCRIF SPC.
 The Central America and Caribbean Catastrophe Risk Insurance Project (P149670) was approved by the Regional Vice President for Latin America and the Caribbean on June 30, 2015.
-The Project is implemented by CCRIF SPC (CCRIF Segregated Portfolio Company, formerly the Caribbean Catastrophe Risk Insurance Facility).
+The Project is implemented by CCRIF SPC.
 The Project development objective is to improve affordability of high quality sovereign catastrophe risk transfer associated with earthquakes and climate-related events for CCRIF participating countries.
-The expansion of membership into Central America has the potential to diversify the risk portfolio, improve access to reinsurance markets hence reduce the cost of risk transfer, allowing these benefits to be passed on to its members.
+The expansion of membership into Central America has the potential to diversify the risk portfolio, improve access to reinsurance markets hence reduce the cost of risk transfer, allowing these benefits to be passed on to s members.
 The peer review of the actuarial soundness of CCRIF SPC's loss assessment models for Central America and the Caribbean will be financed with grant funding from the Central America and Caribbean Catastrophe Risk Insurance Project (P149670).

-CCRIF SPC is registered in the Cayman Islands with a board of directors which is responsible for governance and the strategic direction of the company and a chief executive officer with responsibility for managing the company on a day to day basis.
-It operates as a virtual organization, supported by a network of service providers covering the areas of risk management, risk modelling, captive management, reinsurance, reinsurance brokerage, asset management, technical assistance, and corporate communications and information technology.
+CCRIF SPC is registered in the Cayman Islands with a board of directors which is responsible for governance and the strategic direction of the company and a chief executive officer with responsibility for managing the company on a day-today basis.
+It operates as a virtual organization, supported by a network of service providers covering the areas of risk management, risk modelling, captive management, reinsurance, reinsurance brokerage, asset management, technical assistance, corporate communications and information technology.
 CCRIF SPC offers earthquake, tropical cyclone and excess rainfall policies to Caribbean and Central American governments.
 CCRIF SPC helps to mitigate the short-term cash flow problems small developing economies suffer after major natural disasters.
 CCRIF SPC's parametric insurance mechanism allows it to provide rapid payouts to help members finance their initial disaster response and maintain basic government functions after a catastrophic event.

-Nineteen Caribbean governments are currently members of the facility: Anguilla, Antigua & Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Haiti, Jamaica, Montserrat, St. Kitts & Nevis, Saint Lucia, Saint Vincent & the Grenadines, Sint Maarten, Trinidad & Tobago and Turks & Caicos Islands.
-Nicaragua is the first Central American government to become a CCRIF SPC member, Panama and Guatemala have since joined the facility.
+Sixteen Caribbean governments are currently members of the facility: Anguilla, Antigua & Barbuda, Bahamas, Barbados, Belize, Bermuda, Cayman Islands, Dominica, Grenada, Haiti, Jamaica, St. Kitts & Nevis, Saint Lucia, St. Vincent & the Grenadines, Trinidad & Tobago and Turks & Caicos Islands.
+Nicaragua is the first Central American government to become a CCRIF SPC member.